ymliucs/MrGEC/README.md

 Each instance is separated by a blank line.

 ## Handle data leakage
 We find the FCGEC-Train and NaSGEC-Exam/NaCGEC have a severe **data leakage** problem.
-The code in *utils/handle_data_leakage_tool* can handle all GEC datasets which have data leakage problem.
+The code in *utils/handle_data_leakage_tool* can handle all the Chinese GEC datasets which have data leakage problem.

 All the datasets need to be processed to the follow format:
 ```txt